XQP-Munich/LDPC4QKD/README.md

 ### Data files
 - A number of LDPC codes.
 Their parity check matrices are stored in a custom file format (called `CSCMAT`).
-- Simulations results (done using AFF3CT) showing FER of the LDPC matrices at various channel parameters.
+- Simulations results done using [AFF3CT](https://github.com/aff3ct/aff3ct), showing FER of the LDPC matrices at various channel parameters.
-- Simulation results done using this repository only, showing FER of LDPC matrices, their rate adapted versions, and average rate under rate adaption (Work in progress!).
+- Simulation results done using the decoder in this repository, showing FER of LDPC matrices, their rate adapted versions, and average rate under rate adaption (Work in progress!).
 - For each LDPC matrix, a specification of rate adaption.
 This is a list of pairs of row indices of the matrix that are combined (added mod 2) in each rate adaption step.

 ### Julia code to